bcm-uga/spectral_fst/README.md

 # spectralfst

 ## Summary

-A package to compute values and matrices of interest described in the paper "A Spectral Theory for Wright’s Inbreeding Coefficients and Related Quantities" François et Gain 2020.
-It allows you to compute Fst of surrogate genotype.
-For instance, you can obtain the Fst after removing adaptive genetic variation associated with environmental variables.
+This package computes spectral estimates of inbreeding coefficients and performs analysis of population structure for adjusted or unadjusted genotype matrices

 ## Package overview

 The main function of the package is

-* **compute_partition** Computing partition matrices and related quantities from spectral theory
+* **compute_partition** Computing partition matrices and spectral estimates of inbreeding coefficients

 ## Installation